jefreybulla/animal-kingdom/README.md

+#About
+Sample app to showcase BlockStack authentication and store using React.

 # Animal Kingdom Sample app

 This sample app allows a user to create their own animal kingdom.
 They create their own